Purple haze of jacarandas draws Japanese to South Africa

-PRETORIA Eighty-one-year-old Sachiko Asano traveled 8,500 miles to Africa to see jacaranda trees in bloom, one of hundreds of Japanese inspired by a culture of flower-viewing to make the trek every year.
+PRETORIA Oct 30 Eighty-one-year-old Sachiko Asano travelled 8,500 miles to Africa to see jacaranda trees in bloom, one of hundreds of Japanese inspired by a culture of flower-viewing to make the trek every year.

 "It was a long trip, but I wanted to come and see the jacarandas while I still can," said the resident of Japan's northern island of Hokkaido after a two-day tour of Pretoria, known as the "Jacaranda City" for its eruption of purple and blue in the southern hemisphere spring.